Research

 - Funding from the UC Davis Institute of the Environment

-- Resource Extraction, Electrification, and Rural Development in the American West (with Jeff Hadachek and Katrina Jessoe)
+- Resource Extraction, Electrification, and Rural Development in the American West (with Katrina Jessoe and Jeff Hadachek)

 - Funding from the Giannini Foundation of Agricultural Economics